By Rebecca Mayer Knutsen

 In addition to Sub-Zero’s full line of wine storage solutions, refrigerator drawers are increasingly being installed as versatile beverage stations throughout kitchens.
 From housing milk below a coffee bar to providing convenient access to alcoholic beverages, the options are endless.
 One caveat, according to Andrew, is setting additional cooling configurations away from main food preparation areas so they enhance rather than disrupt the kitchen’s flow.

-MEET DESIGNER Rosemary Porto OF POGGENPOHL BOSTON
+Rosemary Porto of POGGENPOHL BOSTON

 Q: WHERE DO YOU FIND DESIGN INSPIRATION?